japila-books/spark-sql-internals/docs/spark-sql-SQLContext.md

 The `range` family of methods creates a `Dataset[Long]` with the sole `id` column of `LongType` for given `start`, `end`, and `step`.

-NOTE: The three first variants use link:spark-SparkContext.adoc#defaultParallelism[SparkContext.defaultParallelism] for the number of partitions `numPartitions`.
+NOTE: The three first variants use spark-SparkContext.md#defaultParallelism[SparkContext.defaultParallelism] for the number of partitions `numPartitions`.

 [source, scala]
 ----